kon-ham/team_treehouse_sql_exercises/sql_exercises.md

     Alias the concatenated string as address

         `SELECT street || ', ' || city || ', ' || state || ' ' || zip || '. ' || country AS address FROM addresses;`

+- In the library database there's a books table with the columns id, title, author, genre and first_published.

+    Find the book with the longest title.
+Show the title and then the length.
+Alias the result of the length calculation to be longest_length.
+Only retrieve the longest book.

+        `SELECT title, LENGTH(title) AS longest_length FROM books ORDER BY longest_length DESC LIMIT 1;`